ZZQin/BGD_AI_for_TB_Detection/README.md

 # Can artificial intelligence (AI) be used to accurately detect tuberculosis (TB) from chest X-rays?
-An evaluation of five AI products for TB screening and triaging in a high TB burden setting
+An evaluation of five AI products for TB triaging in a high TB burden setting

 Summary
 Background